 The small watercolors are accompanied by larger watercolors and oils both from the Academy’s permanent collection and loans from other Philadelphia collections.

-Though there is no special gallery for the exhibition on the Academy’s website, a search of their collection online will include all of the “coupon” watercolors as well as larger watercolors and oils.
+Though there is no special gallery for the exhibition on the Academy’s website, a search of their collection for Richards and watercolors online will include all of the “coupon” watercolors as well as larger watercolors.

 The beautiful small watercolors, I’m happy to say, are actually shown in images that are a bit lager than life size.